seyong2/portfolio/docs/data-science/nlp/word2vec.md

 corpus = [c.lower() for c in corpus]
 ```

-When using Word2Vec, whether or not to remove stop words depends on the specific application and the nature of the data.
+**When using Word2Vec, whether or not to remove stop words depends on the specific application and the nature of the data**.
 In this example, we will remove stop words due to the reasons below:

-- Reducing noise: Stop words like "the", "is", "and", etc. are very common and often don't carry much semantic meaning.
+- **Reducing noise**: Stop words like "the", "is", "and", etc. are very common and often don't carry much semantic meaning.
 Including them might add noise to the model, as they could dominate the word vectors and lead to less informative embeddings.

-- Focusing on meaningful words: By removing stop words, we focus the model on the words that contribute more to the actual meaning of the text.
+- **Focusing on meaningful words**: By removing stop words, we focus the model on the words that contribute more to the actual meaning of the text.
 This can lead to better quality word embeddings, especially for downstream tasks like text classification, sentiment analysis, or topic modeling.

-- Improving efficiency: Removing stop words reduces the vocabulary size and the number of word pairs the model needs to process, which can lead to faster training and less computational cost.
+- **Improving efficiency**: Removing stop words reduces the vocabulary size and the number of word pairs the model needs to process, which can lead to faster training and less computational cost.

 In summary, while there are compelling reasons to remove stop words before training Word2Vec models, it ultimately depends on the specific use case and the importance of contextual information in your data.
 Thus, it's often best to experiment with both approches and see which approach works better for your data and objectives.